 White fish & Shrimp (tilapia, cod, mahi-mahi, shrimp, etc.) (80 calories, 16g protein, 0g carbs, 2g fat)

 White fish and shrimp have been my go-to proteins whenever I’ve been focused on leaning out and they’re still a part of my diet.
-Most white fish has a very mild flavor and almost no smell, so you need to marinate it and spice it up.
+Most white fish have a very mild flavor and almost no smell, so you need to marinate it and spice it up.
 Then it becomes delicious!

 Tuna (93 calories, 21g protein, 0g carbs, 0.3g fat)

 Since tuna is often eaten raw or only lightly seared, I highly recommend you get sushi-grade tuna at the fish shop.
-It has to be very fresh to use if for sushi or poke!
+It has to be very fresh to use for sushi or poke!

-I also recommend that you buy “dolphin-safe” tuna and, if you get the canned tuna, choose the tuna in water, not the tuna in oil.
+I also recommend that you buy “dolphin-safe” tuna and, if you get canned tuna, choose the tuna in water, not the tuna in oil.

 Chicken breast (95 calories, 20g protein, 0g carbs, 1g fat)

 Chicken breast is my favorite lean protein source.
 It’s a very versatile and filling protein, that can be dressed up however you like.
 It can be baked, grilled, or boiled and is very easy to bring along when you are on the road.
 It’s fairly odorless as well if you hold back on the spices, so if you are self-conscious about eating on the go, chicken breast is perfect.